 Your safest course of action is to remain respectful and nonplussed, rather than anxious, combative, or frantic, while someone is evaluating you and your belongings for their potential to harm others.

-The best knitting needles for air travel
+The very best knitting needles for air travel

 Altogether, the best knitting needles for flying are interchangeable knitting needles with a somewhat blunt tip, preferably not metal, easy to twist on and off, individually replaceable, with cable caps, and still a pleasure to use once you check in to your holiday.